Michael-David-Lam/Medical-Dialogue-Summary/README.md

 ```
 - When protmpted, paste your HuggingFace Hub login/session key
 - Enter 'n' for git credential
+    - (You may be asked twice)
+- You are now running the app locally.
+On your browser, go to [http://127.0.0.1:5000/]
 ### Now Scroll through the table and click the summarize button to summarize each dialogue instance!